 But it’s not just their users who are at risk.
 The danger also extends to health and social care workers, especially those who help their users to avail themselves of any potentially hazardous services.

 Health and social care authorities have recently increased water temperatures for a variety of reasons, including the need to meet the demand for hot water, the efficient running and maintenance of hot water boilers and to minimise the risk from any Legionella bacteria.
 But it must be borne in mind that when the temperature of hot water rises above 44° C, there is a potential scald risk to both people using this hot water, and industry workers assisting them.

 People at risk include those who may be in hospitals or other care facilities including care homes, any social service premises, or any special schools.
 Scald risks should also be assessed in certain community facilities; e.g. hostels or staffed and sheltered housing, where people who may be deemed vulnerable could be at risk.
 Once again any risk to the health and social care industry workers also needs to be considered.Open Claim Calculator

 East Ayrshire accident at work compensation claims in the health and social care industry

 A number of scald accidents and injuries prove fatal, particularly when they are sustained during bathing or showering.
 Industry workers often injure themselves attempting to rescue a patient in distress.
-If you’ve sustained a scald injury, and you hold your employer responsible, you should consider launching an East Ayrshire accident at work compensation claim using the services of us here at AAH.
+If you’ve sustained a scald injury, and you hold your employer responsible, you should consider launching an East Ayrshire accident at work compensation claim using the services of us.

-If you think you have a legitimate personal injury claim, you can confirm by taking the 30 second test, using the HOW MUCH compensation calculator you’ll find on our website.
-It’s the first step in our no win no fee* personal injury claim process; a process which comes highly recommended by well-known people’s consumer champion, Esther Rantzen.
+If you think you have a legitimate personal injury claim, you can confirm by taking the 30-second test, using the compensation calculator you’ll find on our website.
+It’s the first step in our no-win, no-fee* personal injury claim process; a process which comes highly recommended by well-known people’s consumer champion, Dame Esther Rantzen.